SkelterLabsInc/android-speech/stt/app/src/main/proto/README.md

-# Protobufs for AIQ.TALK STT
+# Protobufs for AIQ.STT

-AIQ.TALK STT APIs are identical to Google's.
+AIQ.STT APIs are based on Google's.
 So these proto files are based on Google's speech proto files from [here](https://github.com/GoogleCloudPlatform/android-docs-samples/tree/master/speech/Speech/app/src/main/proto/google).